hnryjmes/effective-testing-rspec3/README.md

 * feature of RSpec: verifying doubles.

 * "They help prevent fragile mocks, a problem where specs pass when they should be failing."

+* "In this chapter, you've clarified exactly how your API is supposed to behave.
+You've spelled out what happens when storing an expense record succeeds or fails, using a test double to stand in for the unwritten persistence layer.
+You've refactored your specs so that they spell out exactly what behavior you're testing.
+Finally, you've used the design suggested by your tests to guide the interface of a real object."